 -

-May 11, 2024 (2025 update to come): Deadline for submission of graduating awards to be printed in the 2024 Spring Convocation Guide.
+May 11, 2025 (2026 update to come): Deadline for submission of graduating awards to be printed in the 2025 Spring Convocation Guide.
 Late submissions may not be printed in the Convocation Guide

 Departments responsible for medal adjudication will be contacted before deadline.
-Students will not receive their medals during the convocation ceremony due to time needed to engrave the medals.
+Students will not receive their medals during the convocation ceremony due to time needed to order and engrave the medals.
 Enrolment Services will contact winners to arrange for delivery.

 Student do not have to be returning to studies the following year to receive a post-academic session prize.
 They must have been enrolled in 24 credits in the current session to receive a graduating prize, unless student needs less than 24 credits to graduate.